AndyShiue/pts/README.md

 3. Navigate to the root of the project: `cd pts`

 4. Run `cargo test` to run all the tests in the project.
-It might takes some time.
+It might take some time.

 ---